chriscdn/vuex-undo-redo/README.md

 ## Setup

-A getter *and* mutation named `vuexUndoRedo` must be added to your Vuex store (the names can be configured).
+A getter and mutation named `vuexUndoRedo` must be added to your Vuex store (the names can be configured).

-The return value of the getter is what gets added to the undo stack.
-This can be setup to return the entire state of the store or just a part of it.
+The `vuexUndoRedo` getter return value is what gets added to the undo stack.
+This can be setup to return the entire Vuex state or just a section of it.

-The mutation receives the snapshot from the getter when an undo or redo is applied.
+The `vuexUndoRedo` mutation receives the snapshot payload when an undo or redo is applied.
 It's your responsibility to apply the payload appropriately to the store.

 For example, the following could be used to snapshot and restore the entire Vuex state.